lalyos/k8s-sshfront/README.md

 ## helper function

-This function can be used by the user to "self service".
+This function can be used by the user to "self service":
+- get public key by github user id: `ssh-pubkey <GITHUB_USERNAME>`
+- get public key from stdin: `<SOME_COMMAND> | ssh-pubkey`

 It expects that the user can jump into the pod already, probably via browser (see: todo)

 ```
 ssh-pubkey() {
   declare githubUser=${1}